2011 Major League Baseball postseason: (2) Milwaukee Brewers vs. (3) Arizona Diamondbacks

 This was the first postseason meeting between the Brewers and Diamondbacks.
-The Brewers defeated the Diamondbacks in five games to reach their first ever LCS as a member of the National League and first LCS appearance overall since 1982.
+The Brewers defeated the Diamondbacks in five games to reach their first ever NLCS and first LCS overall since 1982.

 Yovani Gallardo helped lead the Brewers to victory in Game 1 with a solid eight-inning performance.
 In Game 2, with the game tied at four, the Brewers scored five unanswered runs in the bottom of the sixth to win and go up 2–0 in the series headed to Phoenix.
 Josh Collmenter pitched seven solid innings as the Diamondbacks blew out the Brewers in Game 3.
 Game 4 was an offensive slugfest that was won by the Diamondbacks as they forced a decisive fifth game back in Milwaukee.
 In Game 5, the Diamondbacks tied the game in the top of the ninth to force extras, but the Brewers survived as Nyjer Morgan hit a walk-off RBI single in the bottom of the tenth.
 This was the first playoff series win by the Brewers since winning the American League pennant in 1982.

-Both teams would meet again in the Wild Card round in 2023, which the Diamondbacks won in a sweep before ultimately losing in the World Series.
+Both teams would meet again in the Wild Card round in 2023, which the Diamondbacks won in a sweep before falling in the World Series.